 Keep watching for more e-books and more formats!
 We’re always working on something.
 Thank you!
 The podcast that matches this blog post can be found on Anchor FM: https://anchor.fm/a–j-pei-treasures/episodes/Assumptions-The-Good–the-Bad–the-Ugly-e1k3hf8

-Change is all in the Mind? – E Jean Simpson, BEd, BA, MA Author A & J PEI Treasures
+Assumptions: The Good, the Bad & the Ugly – E Jean Simpson, BEd, BA, MA Author A & J PEI Treasures

 Our Blog Posts are available on